pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

         +RemoveResource(container)
         +AvailablResources(): resourceset

-3. The Container Compute Interface “CCI” CPU Manager Policy<br>
+3. Integration The Container Compute Interface “CCI” inside None and Static CPU Manager policies<br>
-The synchronization of cpuset state is done by a new policy inside the cpu manager – “CCI”.
+The synchronization of cpuset state is done by a new policy component inside the cpu manager – “CCI” which will be integrated inside None and Static.
 For simplicity in alpha version we plan to support best-effort QoS for all Pods not requiring a resource management driver.
-In later phases we can support cover Pods requiring the static policy but no resource driver.
+In later phases we plan to support  Pods requiring the static policy without resource driver(goal for Beta).

 4. CCI Drivers Plugin Interface<br>
 The initial interface of resource management plugins is very simple and consists